 On the basis of the Notice of the State Administration of Taxation on the Deduction of Wages and Salaries of Employees and Staff Welfare Fees – Circular n.3 – the expression “reasonable wages and salaries” refers to wages and salaries paid to employees by the employer in accordance with the salary and wage regulations formulated by the general meeting of shareholders, the board of directors, the remuneration committee, or related regulatory agencies.

 The “salary” refers to the sum of money paid by the company according to the provisions of Article 1 of Circular n.
 3, excluding the employee’s welfare, education funds, labor union funds, pension insurance premiums, medical insurance premiums, and unemployment insurance premiums.
 Also, industrial injury insurance premiums, maternity insurance premiums, housing fund, and other social insurance premiums are excluded from the calculation of “salary”.

-According to the P.R.C.
-Enterprise Income Tax Law Implementation Regulations, the basic social insurance premiums paid by the enterprise to staff and workers in accordance with the scope and standards set by the competent department of the State Council or the provincial people’s government can be deducted.
+The basic social insurance premiums paid by the enterprise to staff and workers by the scope and standards set by the competent department of the State Council or the provincial people’s government can be deducted.

 The basic social insurance premiums include:

 - Medical insurance;